j4ndrw/animal-facts/README.md

 # Reflective log

-An attempt at implementing a MFE (micro front-ends) architected project with Turborepo as the monorepo manager.
+An attempt at implementing a MFE (micro front-ends) architected project with Turborepo as the monorepo manager and React as the FE library.

 So far, the setup has been super painful.